lordxax/sildactyl54/buildguide/dactyl/README.md

 ![dactyl](../img/3_51.jpg)

 ## Layout testing
 Mount the switches and keycaps.
 Mount the pieces togeter with double sided tape and test if they match your hands.

+Measure the difference in length of your adjacent fingers.
+The initial layout of columns should match these differences.

-Experiment iwth different shapes and layouts.
+Experiment with different shapes and layouts.
 Some ideas are below.
 Notice how I am moving the pieces on top of each other, more to the front or to the back or bending them inward.
 ![dactyl](../img/3_52.jpg)
 ![dactyl](../img/3_53.jpg)
 ![dactyl](../img/3_54.jpg)